 ii) Data Aggregation

 Data aggregation is a technique for summarizing data in a DataFrame.
-It is possible to perform various operations like sum, mean, count, max, min, and so on.
+Various operations can be performed, such as sum, mean, count, max, min, and so on.

 # Creating a sample DataFrame